Topological mixing in CAT(-1) metric spaces: Stable and strong stable sets

-The generalized Busemann function\textit{\ }$\alpha$ is Lipschitz with respect to the second and third variable with Lipschitz constant 1.
+The generalized Busemann function $\alpha$ is Lipschitz with respect to the second and third variable with Lipschitz constant 1.
 The latter means, in particular, that any Busemann function is Lipschitz with constant 1.
-To check the Lipschitz property of $\alpha,$ fix $\xi\in\partial X$ and choose a sequence $\left\{ z_{n}\right\} \subset X$ such that $ z_{n}\rightarrow\xi.$ Then for any fixed $x\in X,$
+To check the Lipschitz property, let $\xi\in\partial X$ and choose a sequence $\left\{ z_{n}\right\} \subset X$ such that $z_{n}\rightarrow\xi.$ Then for any fixed $x\in X,$

-and, similarly, $\alpha$ can be shown to be Lipschitz with respect to the third variable.
+For $\xi\in X$ the calculation is analogous.
+Similarly, $\alpha$ can be shown to be Lipschitz with respect to the third variable.